Mitch Pearstein has some stunning and relevant facts and thoughts in his Elephant In The Room article (Star Tribune 11.8.2014.

-That 2% of non-parental caregivers are responsible for half of all reports of child abuse by non-parents, points a pretty big finger as the screaming need for subsidized daycare (that we used to have in this state) and other family friendly policies.
-That so many single parents can’t afford quality day care and work for companies without family friendly policies leaves few choices for poor families.
+That 2% of non-parental caregivers are responsible for half of all reports of child abuse by non-parents, points a finger at the screaming need for subsidized daycare (that we used to have in this state) and other missing family friendly policies.
+That so many families (single parent or otherwise) can’t afford quality day care and work for companies without family friendly policies leaves few choices for poor families.

-Life is better for children in “higher income two person households” and that to ”investigate and punish” moms and dads that molest and torture their children resonates with folks but doesn’t fix the issue (the fact that a great many families can’t afford quality daycare seems lost on Mitch & far too many others).
+Life is better for children in “higher income two person households” and that to ”investigate and punish” moms and dads that molest and torture their children doesn’t fix the issue.
+The fact that many families can’t afford quality daycare, have not access to crisis nurseries or mental health services rarely gets attention – things that would have far greater impact making health families than money spent on a punishment model.

-If we value children as a community, let’s become like the majority of the other industrialized nations and make crisis nurseries and very good daycare a part of our culture.
+If we value children as a community, let’s become like the majority of the other industrialized nations and make crisis nurseries, adequate mental health services and quality daycare a part of our culture.

 It is mean and counterproductive for an advanced nation to build a child care system that leaves 3 and 4 year old’s in the care of unstable or dangerous people because there are no other alternatives (and on top of that, blame them for the very circumstances that are hurting them).